api-platform/docs/core/operations.md

 If no operation is specified, all default CRUD operations are automatically registered.
 It is also possible - and recommended for large projects - to define operations explicitly.

-Keep in mind that `collectionOperations` and `itemOperations` behave independently.
-For instance, if you don't explicitly configure operations for `collectionOperations`, `GET` and `POST` operations will be automatically registered, even if you explicitly configure `itemOperations`.
-The reverse is also true.
+Keep in mind that once you explicitly set up an operation, the automatically registered CRUD will no longer be.
+If you declare even one operation manually, such as `#[GET]`, you must declare the others manually as well if you need them.

 Operations can be configured using annotations, XML or YAML.
-In the following examples, we enable only the built-in operation for the `GET` method for both `collectionOperations` and `itemOperations` to create a readonly endpoint.
+In the following examples, we enable only the built-in operation for the `GET` method for both `collection` and `item` to create a readonly endpoint.

-`itemOperations` and `collectionOperations` are arrays containing a list of operations.
-Each operation is defined by a key corresponding to the name of the operation that can be anything you want and an array of properties as value.
-If an empty list of operations is provided, all operations are disabled.

 If the operation's name matches a supported HTTP methods (`GET`, `POST`, `PUT`, `PATCH` or `DELETE`), the corresponding `method` property will be automatically added.

+Note: The `#[GetCollection]` attribute is an alias for `#[Get(collection: true)]`

 [codeSelector]